Tissington Hall

 The old moated manor at Tissington was replaced with the new mansion in 1609 by Francis FitzHerbert and remains the home of the FitzHerbert family.
 The current occupant is Sir Richard FitzHerbert, 9th Baronet.
 Both Francis FitzHerbert and his son (Sir) John served as High Sheriff of Derbyshire, a post that circulated among the county families.

-It is the hall that makes Tissington Hall unusual.
-It is one of a small group of compact Derbyshire gentry houses in which a central hall runs through the house from front to back.
-Nicholas Cooper surmises that the unusual, progressive character may be due to the influence of lodges (he counted some fifty emparked estates in Saxton's map of the shire, of 1570) and the grand example of a through-hall at Hardwick.
-Behind a two-storey enclosed entrance porch (illustration, right), the hall is entered at the centre of one end.
+Tissington Hall is often noted for being unusual for its more progressive design aspects.
+It is one of a small group of compact Derbyshire gentry houses in which a central hall runs through the house from front to back. the unusual, progressive character may be due to the influence of lodges (Nicholas Cooper counted some fifty emparked estates in Saxton's map of the shire, of 1570) and the grand example of a through-hall at Hardwick.
+Behind a two-storey enclosed entrance porch, the hall is entered at the centre of one end.
 On the left are two parlours separated by a stairhall, on the right a kitchen and buttery.
 Corner towers on the garden front, now linked by the additional upper floor above the gallery range, provide further rooms.